 Which Sonos speakers are compatible with AirPlay 2?

 Short answer: all the new ones.
 The Sonos One, second generation Play:5, Sonos Beam soundbar and the Playbase.
 Anything else wonât be able to play with AirPlay 2 directly, however thatâs not the end of the story.
-Scroll down to see how you can get older Sonos speakers working with AirPlay 2.
+You can also get older Sonos speakers working with AirPlay 2.